projectcontour/contour/site/_resources/upgrading.md

 The deprecated field will be removed in a future release.
 Please see the documentation for <a href="{% link docs/{{site.latest}}/configuration.md %}">the Contour config file</a>.

 Contour annotations starting with `contour.heptio.com` have been removed from documentation for some time.
-Contour 1.8 marks the official deprecation of these annoations, to be removed in a future release.
+Contour 1.8 marks the official deprecation of these annotations, to be removed in a future release.
 These annotations will now result in warning error logs when used.
 </div>

 <br>